expertiza/expertiza/dockersetup.md

 Do a Ctrl +C or `docker-compose down` depending on if you are using -d or not delete the .initialized file
 `docker-compose up`

+### Error response from daemon: error while creating mount source path
+Try `docker-compose down`
+Then `docker-compose up` once it completes
+If that fails, try
+Restarting docker desktop or the docker daemon (linux).
+Find docker in the tray, hit quit docker desktop then relaunch